 In November 2015 the Group reached agreement in principle to settle a class action by US investors who dealt through the American Depository Receipts ('ADRs') programme which represented approximately 2.3% of issued share capital.
 This consisted of a settlement of US\$12 million with no admission of liability.
 The Group is also facing a claim in Ohio by the remaining holders of ADRs, which is equivalent to 0.16% of the total issued ordinary shares of the Group.
 The Group is defending this claim.
-In addition, law firms in the UK have announced the intention of forming claimant groups to commence litigation against the Group for matters arising out of or in connection with its overstatement, and purport to have secured third party funding for such litigation.
+In addition, law firms in the UK have announced the intention of forming claimant groups to commence litigation and purport to have secured third party funding for such litigation.
 No such litigation has yet been formally threatened or commenced and the Group is consequently unable to make any assessment of the likely outcome or quantum.